Create-With-Code-Master/POGIL-Activites/pogil-template.md

-Explore the model
+Explore / observe the model

-Observe the model
+Interpret the model

 Apply the model